-In the blink of an eye, HR leaders have scrambled to provide support, guidance, and structure to their workforce.
-For many organizations, business priorities shifted as the coronavirus spread to different countries they operated in.
+In the early stages of the pandemic, HR leaders scrambled to provide support, guidance, and structure to their workforce while transitioning to a fully remote environment.
+For many organizations, business priorities also shifted as the coronavirus spread to different countries they operated in across the globe.

-Here at Phenom, we quickly developed a Response Team with HR leaders from our offices around the world.
-Over the last few weeks, we noticed a common theme developing in each location: stories of our employees who continue to uphold our company core values of curiosity, responsibility, intensity, self-confidence, and positive thinking.
+Here at Phenom, we quickly developed a Response Team with HR leaders from our offices worldwide.
+A common theme we noticed?
+Each location had its own stories about employees who continued to uphold our core values of curiosity, responsibility, intensity, self-confidence, and positive thinking during uncertain times.

-But what are the best ways HR leaders can do to foster this sense of community and company culture?
-Here are a few tips to follow.
+So what are the best ways HR leaders can continue to foster this sense of community and company culture?

-A company’s culture and values should remain strong in times of crisis— and it is up to HR leaders to encourage teamwork, leadership, and empathy during a crisis.
-If there's a silver lining in this current pandemic, it is this: we are all coming together as leaders and working through the challenges of the workforce, and growing stronger because of it.
+A company’s culture and values should remain strong in times of uncertainty — and it's up to HR leaders to encourage teamwork, leadership, and empathy during tough times.
+If there's a silver lining during this pandemic, it is this: we are all coming together as leaders and working through the challenges of the workforce, and growing stronger because of it.